Borjabor/BlogWebsiteFlask/README.md

 1. Clone the repository: `git clone https://github.com/your-username/your-repo-name.git`
 2. Install dependencies: `pip install -r requirements.txt`
 3. Run the application: `flask run`

-## Environment Variables
-Some variables are shown in the code for ease of testing, but for security reasons they should be made hidden by use of environment variables
-* SECRET KEY
-* Maintainer user credentials:
-    + Email
-    + Password

 ## API Endpoints